Careers

 Alexander Valley Healthcare is an equal opportunity employer, strictly prohibits discrimination based on race, color, creed, sex (including pregnancy, childbirth or related medical condition), marital status, age, national origin or ancestry, physical or mental disability, medical condition, sexual orientation, or any other consideration made unlawful by California, federal, or local laws.
 Applicants have rights under Federal Employment Laws for Equal Employment Opportunity, Family and Medical Leave Act and Employee Polygraph Protection Act.

-Send all career inquiries to HR@alexandervalleyhealthcare.org.
-You can download your application by clicking here.
+Download your application by clicking here.

 Why work with us?